whubaichuan/M3VSNet/README.md

 The best unsupervised MVS network until April 17, 2020.
 See the [leaderboard ](https://www.tanksandtemples.org/details/853/).

 ## Acknowledgement
 Thanks for the funding from [Megvii Technology Limited](https://www.megvii.com/).
 We acknowledge the following repositories [MVSNet](https://github.com/YoYo000/MVSNet) and [MVSNet_pytorch](https://github.com/xy-guo/MVSNet_pytorch).

-For more information about MVSNet series, please see the [material](https://mp.weixin.qq.com/s/fnKU4dkYvBEU913Vanj54Q).
+Happy to be acknowledgemented by the AAAI 2020 [paper](https://github.com/ToughStoneX/Self-Supervised-MVS).